 Terms and Conditions

 - Do not submit work as your own when part of or all of it has been done by someone else; this includes material found online.
-It must be entirely your own work, and any stories found to contain non-original content will be excluded.
+It must be entirely your own work, and any stories found to contain non-original content will be disqualified.

-- The winning entrants agree to the Emirates Literature Foundation’s and Emirates Airline Festival of Literature’s use of their name and photograph in relation to related publicity material and activities.
+- The winning entrants agree to the Emirates Literature Foundation’s and Emirates Airline Festival of Literature’s use of their name and photographs in relation to related publicity material and activities.
 Schools and students should be aware that they might need to obtain parental consent for this.

 - Stories should be submitted in a legible font, size 12 point, 1.5 line spacing.

 - Stories should be unpublished and not previously submitted to any other competition.

 - Stories should be no longer than the word limit (entries exceeding the word limit assigned for each age group will be disqualified).

 - Entries must be received on or before the closing date of 31 October 2023.

 - Judges’ decisions are final and no correspondence will be entered into with regard to these decisions.